How To Fit Two Bikes In A Car

 Time to remove the bidons

-These are actually your ‘water bottles that come with the bike.
+These are actually your ‘water bottles that come with the bicycle.
 Make sure you remove them before proceeding.
 It might be a little thing, but an oversight like this could mean a problem during the transportation process.

 Seatbelts for securing the frame